cossacklabs/product-docs/acra/security-controls/programmatic-reactions/_index.md

 Performing certain actions (such as launching scripts) in certain situations.

-This currently includes [intrusion detection]({{< ref "acra/security-controls/intrusion-detection/_index.md" >}}) and allows to stop AcraServer or launch a script upon detecting abnormal activity.
+This currently includes [intrusion detection]({{< ref "acra/security-controls/intrusion-detection/_index.md" >}}) and allows to stop AcraServer/AcraTranslator or launch a script upon detecting abnormal activity (decryption of poison record).